How to merge multiple Visio VSSM files in Java using GroupDocs.Merger

 Prerequisites

-- A Java Development Kit (JDK) installed on your machine.
+- Java Development Kit (JDK) 8 or newer.

-- An Integrated Development Environment (IDE) like IntelliJ IDEA, Eclipse, or NetBeans.
+- IDE such as IntelliJ IDEA, Eclipse, or NetBeans.

-- Basic understanding of Java programming and file handling concepts.
+- Basic knowledge of Java file handling.

 Setting Up GroupDocs.Merger for Java

-Maven Setup:
+Maven Setup

-Add this dependency to your pom.xml
+Add the dependency to your pom.xml:

 <dependency>